Perkasie Tunnel: Trains

 The last scheduled passenger train traveled though Perkasie on July 29, 1981, after which passenger service terminated as part of a broader SEPTA strategy of discontinuing all non-electrified passenger service.
-Conrail continued freight operations to Quakertown until Conrail's demise in the mid-1990s, at which point CSX took over operations and leased the line between Lansdale and Telford.
+Conrail continued freight operations to Quakertown until Conrail's demise in 1999, at which point CSX took over operations and leased the line between Lansdale and Telford.
 The trains passing through the Perkasie tunnel currently stop in the town of Perkasie only when necessary to switch freight cars to the (otherwise unused) Southbound track for storage.

 SEPTA discussed abandoning the tracks between Telford and Quakertown when financial incentives for continued CSX freight service declined below the break-even point for a Class-1 railroad.
 This portion of the Bethlehem Branch was saved from abandonment when short line railroad company East Penn Railway (EPRY) leased the portion between Telford and Quakertown in 1997 to continue operations under the name East Penn Railroad (ESPN).
 Depending on the workload, East Penn Railroad, operating out of Quakertown, runs trains on the Bethlehem Branch two to three times a week as well as the occasional weekend.
 SEPTA remains owner of the Bethlehem Branch from Lansdale to Hellertown.
 Norfolk Southern owns the section from Hellertown through Bethlehem.
 Operational track presently ends at California Road just above Quakertown because the East Penn Railroad had no use for it.

 See North Pennsylvania Railroad for more Bethlehem Branch information.

 SEPTA has also proposed the re-activation of train service to Quakertown, but SEPTA has not planned such a task.